List of Monster High characters: Finnegan Wake

 Finnegan Wake (voiced by Cole Massie in the TV series) is a merman who is the son of a mermaid.
-He is shown to be wheelchair bound on land which leads the ghouls to underestimate his abilities.
-Finnegan is shown to be a daredevil and thrill seeker who does not let his disability get in the way of what he wants to do.
-He was originally referred to as Rider in the webisode, which may be a nickname.
-He was originally called "Ryder" or "Rider".
+He is shown to be unable to walk on land which leads the ghouls to underestimate his abilities.
+Finnegan is a daredevil and thrill seeker who does not let his disability get in the way of what he wants to do.

 He was brought back for the 2022 reboot.
 Finnegan is a guitarist who is passionate about rock and roll.
 He is Spectra's love interest.

 Garrott DuRoque

-Garrott DuRoque (voiced by Evan Smith) is a French gargoyle from Scaris, France and son of a Gargoyle who is Rochelle Goyle's boyfriend.
+Garrott DuRoque (voiced by Evan Smith) is a French gargoyle from Scaris, France and Rochelle Goyle's boyfriend.
 He now comes in a doll two-pack with Rochelle.
 His flowers are his "pets" and he is a perfectionist.

 Gillington "Gil" Webber

 Gillington "Gil" Webber (voiced by Yuri Lowenthal in the first two volumes of the web series, Evan Smith in later volumes and the films from Fright On! onwards, Miles Brown in the 2022 TV series) is the son of two freshwater-river monsters and is Lagoona Blue's boyfriend.
-He was first introduced in the webisode "Blue Lagoona" and has made recurring appearances since.
-Gil is one of the top members on the swim team alongside Lagoona.
+GGil is one of the top members on the swim team alongside Lagoona.
 When on land, Gil has to wear a water-filled helmet over his head in order to breathe, though "Hatch Me if You Can" and the Gloom Beach arc shows that he can be on land for a short period of time without it.
-Gil is from freshwater, which is why it is hard for him and Lagoona (who can survive in saltwater) to be together.

 In the 2022 reboot, Gil was accepted into Monster High later in the school year, and is Lagoona's love at first sight.
-Throughout the episode "A Little Boost", Lagoona tries to do all she can to get Gil's attention, but by following Frankie's advice about being herself, she was able to bond with him by the end.
-In "Gil to the Rescue", Gil is revealed to be shy when it comes to standing up for others, but his love of superheroes convinces him to become one, Cobalt Kid, with Skelita's help; the power goes to his head, but he learns to always do the right thing even without a mask.